yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 To create a service account, perform the following:

-- Open your project and use the left-side menu to navigate to **IAM & Admin > Service Accounts**.
+- Open your project in GCP and use the left-side menu to navigate to **IAM & Admin > Service Accounts**.

 - Click **Create Service Account**.